 Pilot Mountain State Park, located in the northern Piedmont area of North Carolina, is recognizable from miles away.
-The mountain, or Big Pinnacle, rises 1,400 feet above the valley floor.
-Trees cover the jagged rocks with vegetation that is similar to the plants growing in the nearby Blue Ridge Mountains.
+The park's namesake peak, also known as Big Pinnacle, dramatically rises 1,400 feet above the valley floor.
+The trees and vegetation covering the pinnacle's jagged rocks are similar to the plants growing in the nearby Blue Ridge Mountains.
 The people of North Carolina are proud of this park and see its growth over the years as a symbol of the preservation of the state's natural beauty.

 Visitors shouldn't rely on GPS systems to access the park, as service is unreliable in the area.
 The mountain is visible from 20 miles away from the highway and serves as a beacon for travelers.
-The park is adjacent to US 52 and signs clearly label the exits.
+The park is adjacent to US 52, and there's ample signage for travelers to follow.

 Please stay informed of the posted park hours.
 For the safety of the people camping, the gates remain locked outside of park hours.
 Even with reservations, visitors are not allowed to enter the park after closing, and people who visit park patrons will not be able to leave once the gates close.
 In the case of emergencies, notify the camp hosts, and they can assist you.

 The main road into the park does have some steep bits and sharp turns, so take things slow as you approach.
 Also, if you're traveling during winter, be aware that the area does get (infrequent) snow.
 Freezing roads after winter rain are another hazard.
 Stay on top of local weather alerts, though, and you should be fine.